phiresky/masters-thesis/content/3_preliminaries.md

 speed.

-In addition, each agent may only have local visibility, for example it can only observe the positions of agents and objects in the world within some radius or hindered by obstacles.
+In addition, each agent may only have local visibility, for example it can only observe the positions of agents and objects in the world within some radius or the visibility can be hindered by obstacles.
 In this work we focus on global visibility since the additional noise introduced by local observability would be detrimental to the quality of our results.